seenickcode/fluttercrashcourse-lessons/recipe01-product-detail-pages/lesson02/README.md

 # lesson01

-Flutter in its absolute simplest form.
-Shows a blank screen with a nav bar.
+The fundamentals of layout in Flutter.
+Container, Column and Row.
+Shows a nav bar and three colored bars, representing a simple, column based layout.

 ## Requirements